BrunoConcei/EDPIoTHackathon2017/README.md

 Azure passes are typically used for customer PoC’s, field and partner training events, marketing campaigns, and other events.

 [Reedeem you Microsoft Azure Pass here](http://www.microsoftazurepass.com/)

+**NOTE:**If you need an extra Azure Pass just send us an email and we will send your team an extra code.

 ## **5. Hackathon Documentation**